Find better matches with our advanced

 - English (Okay), Khmer (Fluently), Hawaiian (Fluently), Tagalog (Okay), Basque (Poorly)

 I've returned once again to this vale of beers, Madison, my hometown, to save money while undergoing EMT training.
 I work at a bar right now but (lord willin') this Bachelor of Arts will be driving an ambulance out of the service industry soon enough.
 (Admittedly, it's a pragmatic thing--at least partly.)
 Location-wise, I'll probably throw a dart at map once that's locked down (Chicago, again [I do like Chicago]?
 Portland?
 NYC [Brooklyn]?
 Austin? some other zeitgeist appropriate city?).
-Or at least move closer in to downtown. ...But inevitably and eventually someplace else, lest I age into a less ambiguous townie.
+Or at least move closer in to downtown. ...But inevitably and eventually someplace else, lest I age into an un-ambiguous townie.

 Also, cursing Madison's 3rd world public transportation.
 I mean, if this place is such a liberal-progressive-smart-governing unit (aka "90 square miles surrounded by reality," as Rush "Vicodin and a ham sandwich" Limbaugh would have it), you'd think they'd at least loosen the purse strings for a Bus Rapid Transit lane or two slash a handful of late night routes.
 But I'm a dreamer (i.e.: beholden to reveries of drinking and hanging out that don't depend so heavily on logistics).